merly-ai/MP-CodeCheckBin-Windows/README.md

 files.
 These files are re-generated each time inference is run successfully.
 These files will be created in the same folder that the
 MPCC executable was launched and have the following naming structure.

+**[Code Repo].by_file.txt:** This file lists all anomalous expressions (that are not nested if’s) found by MPCC.
+This human readable file lists the original anomalous source and its normalized version.